Yarthax23/urbanly-subte-map/README.md

 Subway stations and lines data are obtained from the Buenos Aires City Open Data Portal.

-Raw datasets (CSV / GeoJSON) are stored under `data/raw/`, normalized, and transformed into GeoJSON.
+Raw datasets (CSV / GeoJSON) are stored under `data/raw/`, normalized, and transformed into GeoJSON via a separated script.

-The resulting GeoJSON files are then rendered on the map using MapLibre.
+The resulting GeoJSON files, stored under `data/processed`, are then rendered on the map using MapLibre.

 ## Project Structure